CyberSecAI/KeyPhraseExtractionModel/README.md

 # Overview

+>[!IMPORTANT] This is the dataset, and instructions, used to finetune a model to extract keyphrases from 250K CVEs.
+>
+> A MUCH bigger dataset is coming here soon!
+> This will be based on a [compound AI approach](./compound.md).

 The following is provided here:
 1. A [dataset of 5216 samples](data_in/finetune_top25_KeyPhrase_WeaknessDescription_json.csv)
 2. Instructions to finetune the KeyPhraseExtraction model used to extract the Vulnerability Description KeyPhrases for published CVEs which are stored in https://github.com/CyberSecAI/cve_info.